The Migration: My story, how I got here.

 Back then no one really knew exactly where they came from before they reached the Keys or exactly where they all went after they left Boca Grande.
 At the time there were only hypotheses, no facts.

-I made a decision 30 years ago when I started guiding.
+I made a decision over 30 years ago when I started guiding.
 If I could not be there as they were passing through and stay with the major push of tarpon, I would need to be where they were all headed.
 I needed to be at the location of the gathering…Boca Grande…

 Boca Grande it was going to be.
 That is where I would start.